-As we just learned, overnight your skin recovers.
-Which means in the morning you have more dead skin cells to slough off.
-And more excess sebum to emulsify.
+As we just learned, your skin recovers overnight.
+This means in the morning you have more dead skin cells to slough off and more excess sebum to emulsify.
 These can’t be rinsed away with mere water.

 But, today’s toner has changed!
 Most are water-based liquids composed of specific active ingredients, including plant extracts and essential oils, tailored to address a variety of skin types.

 Depending on which kind of cleanser you use to wash your face, toners can provide a couple of different benefits.

 If you use bar soap or strong acne-fighting cleanser, toners help to restore your skin's pH balance—since those types of cleansers raise the skin's natural pH to a level that isn't good for your skin.

 If you use a gentle, water-soluble cleanser, your skin's pH doesn't change appreciably.
 However, that doesn’t mean that toners don’t do an important duty.